 The distinctive nature of Notre Dame’s “interdisciplinary approach” was described in the Columbia Journalism Review article “Searching for the Perfect J-School” (November/December 2002), and the Gallivan Program’s initiative to support summer internships was discussed in the American Journalism Review report “Priceless?”
 (April/May 2009).

-The director of the Gallivan Program is Richard Jones.
+The director of the Gallivan Program is Richard G. Jones.

 An Advisory Committee of Notre Dame graduates in journalism helps guide the Program, meeting annually to discuss the curriculum and other initiatives.